 Many listeners in the audience may have anticipated (and may perhaps have experienced) unintelligible, dissonant, if not cacophonic music.
 A composition that they would have to suffer through in order to enjoy Mozart and Beethoven?
 Actually, I think there were good reasons to place this piece at the beginning of the concert.
 Webern’s composition is reduced to the absolute minimum, to the essentials.
-It’s dodecaphony in its purest form, based on strict intellectual, formal principles that were developed in the Second Viennese School, of which Anton Webern was one of the key exponents (along with Arnold Schönberg and Alban Berg).
+It’s dodecaphony in its purest form, using strict intellectual, formal principles that evolved from the Second Viennese School, of which Anton Webern was one of the key exponents (along with Arnold Schönberg and Alban Berg).

 Melody?
 Rhythm?
 Dissonant?